kerimala/invoiceEngine/docs/AGREEMENT_SERVICE.md

 The `AgreementService` has been updated to handle this new structure:

 - `getAgreementForCustomer()`: Fetches the latest agreement version for a customer based on the `valid_from` timestamp.
+If no customer-specific agreement is found, it falls back to a standard agreement with `customer_id` = `standard`.
 - `createNewVersion(string $customerId, array $data)`: Creates a new agreement version for a customer, incrementing the version number and setting the `valid_from` timestamp.

 ### Service Provider